Flightmate/Flightmate-Stream/README.md

 # **Flightmate AI-Stream Documentation**

 ## **Changes 2026**
 We have released a new version of the AI-stream that introduces a `filters` field for search packets.
 It includes most filters flygresor.se users can apply, including many previously not sent in the stream such as our product filters `flexTicket`, `youthTicket` and `climateCompensated`.
-We have also incorporated feedback to make it clearer when searches are made with multiple departure and destination IATAs selected, with the new subfields `allDepartureIatas` and `allDestinationIatas`.
+We have also incorporated feedback to make it clearer when searches are made with multiple departure and destination IATAs selected, by making the `from` and `to` fields inside `legs` contain all IATA codes the user specified.

 The old version of the stream will also continue to be available until its deprecation date the 20th of September this year.

 A complete list of breaking changes:
-- The port has changed from 444 to 445
+- The port has changed from 444 to 446
 - New Protobuf definitions in https://github.com/Flightmate/Flightmate-Stream-Protobuf
 - The `isBaggageIncluded` and `isCabinBaggageIncluded` fields have been moved into the new `filters` field
 - The `code` field has been changed to an `agent` field, meaning that the OTA brand strings are no longer prefixed by country codes
+- The `from` and `to` fields in `legs` changed from strings to arrays containing all IATA codes the user specified

 And possibly breaking depending on your implementation:
 - The `price` field in Protobuf has been changed from an int to a float